T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

   ssh root@testvm02

-go a head and play arround with it for a bit.  make sure to try deconfiguring both VMs at the same time so you can see Contractor do more than one thing at a time.
+go a head and play around with it for a bit.
+Make sure to try deconfiguring both VMs at the same time so you can see Contractor do more than one thing at a time.

 Accessing Configuration Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Contractor provides three configuration urls for a target.
 The first two depend on
-what the target is set to PXE boot to, the thrid is all the configuraiton information
+what the target is set to PXE boot to, the third is all the configuration information
 for that target in JSON format.

 ssh into one of the VMs, this will show what it is like from testvm02::